0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 ✅ **Regularly audit your GitHub repos** to avoid accidental exposure.

-By implementing these security best practices, MEF can remain a flexible yet secure approach to managing tasks and knowledge across multiple components.
+By implementing these security best practices, LEF can remain a flexible yet secure approach to managing tasks and knowledge across multiple components.

 [🔝 Back to Top](#table-of-contents)

 ---

-## MEF in Action
+## LEF in Action

 Here’s a simple **flowchart** of a basic setup showing the Core Components Flow for people who prefer a minimal configuration:
 ```